-- Not Clearly Pro or Con to the question "Is Obesity a Disease?"
+- NC to the question "Is Obesity a Disease?"

 “From the standpoint of Medicare coverage and the health of our beneficiaries, the question isn’t whether obesity is a disease or a risk factor.
 What matters is whether there’s scientific evidence that an obesity-related medical treatment improves health.”